-Permitted Feature SM1: Facilities with a design flow greater than 100,000 gallons per day are required to sample their effluent quarterly for Total Phosphorus and Total Nitrogen per 10 CSR 20-7.015(9)(D)7.
+Permitted Feature SM1-Upstream.
+Facilities with a design flow greater than 100,000 gallons per day but less than 1 million gallons per day are required to sample their effluent quarterly for Total Phosphorus and Total Kjeldahl Nitrogen Nitrite + Nitrate and Ammonia per 10 CSR 20-7.015(9)(D)8.A.
 Upstream monitoring for these parameters is necessary to determine background concentrations in order to complete calculations related to future effluent limit derivation where necessary or appropriate.